Direct Ngāi Tahu representation

 Other media releases

-In this section we address issues people have raised, such as why we didn’t opt for Māori constituencies and how direct appointments align with our idea of democracy.
+In this section we address issues people have raised, such as why we didn’t opt for Māori constituencies and how the mana whenua representatives were selected.

 Why not have Māori constituencies?

-Within Canterbury there is only one iwi with mana whenua throughout the region and, because of this, the Council prefers direct appointment as a reflection of Ngāi Tahu as mana whenua.
+Within Canterbury there is only one iwi with mana whenua throughout the region and, because of this, the Council prefers the selection of Ngāi Tahu councillors.

 Having separate Māori constituencies would not adequately recognise Ngāi Tahu as mana whenua for the region, and they are inappropriate given the size of our region.